jorbDehmel/oak/README.md

 ### Part 3 A- Needs Block

+A `needs` block represents the things which must be true in order for a certain template to be viable.
+For instance, the choice of whether to use a tree or hash-table based lookup table will depend on whether the data is hashable or only comparable.
+A `needs` block can check for hashability, and reject a given template if it cannot be ensured.

-A `needs` block is a block of code which can be attached to some forms of template.
+In practice, a `needs` block is a block of code which can be attached to some forms of template.
 For instance, in a generic struct, the `needs` block tells the instantiator which functions to instantiate along with the struct, so that the user does not have to explicitly instantiate each one themselves.
 If a `needs` block fails, it is not usually indicative of an error- This is simply an invalid choice for a template.